craftcms/cms/docs/extend/plugin-guide.md

 ```

 ::: warning
-One caveat of `path` Composer repositories is that Composer will ignore `path`-based dependencies when you run `composer update`.
-So any time you change anything in `composer.json`, such as your plugin’s dependency requirements or its plugin information, you will need to completely remove and re-require your plugin in your project for those changes to take effect.
+One caveat of `path` Composer repositories is that Composer may ignore `path`-based dependencies when you run `composer update`.
+So any time you change anything in `composer.json`, such as your plugin’s dependency requirements or its plugin information, you might need to completely remove and re-require your plugin in your project for those changes to take effect.

 ```bash
 # go to the project directory